coleifer/peewee/docs/peewee/example.rst

 3. declare columns as :class:`Field` instances on the model classes

 .. code-block:: python
-   :emphasize-lines: 3, 8, 13, 23, 39
+   :emphasize-lines: 2, 6, 16, 32

-   # create a peewee database instance -- our models will use this database to
+   # create a peewee database instance.
-   # persist information
    database = SqliteDatabase(DATABASE)

-   # model definitions -- the standard "pattern" is to define a base model class
-   # that specifies which database to use.  then, any subclasses will automatically
-   # use the correct storage.
-   class BaseModel(Model):
-       class Meta:
-           database = database

-   # the user model specifies its fields (or columns) declaratively, like django
+   # models specify their fields (or columns) declaratively, like django.
-   class User(BaseModel):
+   class User(database.Model):
        username = CharField(unique=True)
        password = CharField()
        email = CharField()
        join_date = DateTimeField()

-   # this model contains two foreign keys to user -- it essentially allows us to
+   # this model contains two foreign keys to user. it allows us to model a
-   # model a "many-to-many" relationship between users.  by querying and joining
+   # "many-to-many" relationship between users. by querying and joining on
-   # on different columns we can expose who a user is "related to" and who is
+   # different columns we can expose who a user is "related to" and who is
-   # "related to" a given user
+   # "related to" a given user.
-   class Relationship(BaseModel):
+   class Relationship(database.Model):
        from_user = ForeignKeyField(User, backref='relationships')
        to_user = ForeignKeyField(User, backref='related_to')

        class Meta:
-           # `indexes` is a tuple of 2-tuples, where the 2-tuples are
-           # a tuple of column names to index and a boolean indicating
-           # whether the index is unique or not.
            indexes = (
                # Specify a unique multi-column index on from/to-user.
                (('from_user', 'to_user'), True),
            )

-   # a dead simple one-to-many relationship: one user has 0..n messages, exposed by
+   # simple one-to-many relationship: one user has 0..n messages.
-   # the foreign key. a users messages will be accessible as a special attribute,
-   # User.messages.
-   class Message(BaseModel):
+   class Message(database.Model):
        user = ForeignKeyField(User, backref='messages')
        content = TextField()
        pub_date = DateTimeField()